 I am Sam and I love an Instagram photo opportunity, lucky for me Nashville provided them by the bucket load.

-Where to find the best Instagram photo ops and murals in Nashville
+Where to find the best Nashville wall murals

 I saw this patriotic mural all over the internet when researching our visit, and it is safe to say it is Nashville’s most famous.
 However, it is actually quite a way out of the main city and it is neatly tucked away along a side wall of a shop, so be sure to follow directions to ensure you do not miss it.

 Nashville Wall Art: The Nashville Peace Wall

 Sadly I cannot seem to find the exact address of this piece, but I can tell you it is on the opposite side of the street to the ‘I believe in Nashville’ sign if you see the Sprinkles ATM, cross the road and you should be able to locate it.
 I absolutely adore how bright this one is.

 Address: 2608 12th Ave S, by Draper James opposite the ‘I Believe in Nashville’ Mural

 When you are posing in front of the ‘I believe in Nashville’ mural this will be your view, simple blue and white candy stripes but pretty all the same.
 The whole area around 12th Avenue is extremely photogenic and worth a visit, again I will say it is slightly out of central Nashville so an Uber trip is advised.

 A fun wall in Nashville: The Sprinkles Cupcake ATM

 Address: 2606 12th Ave S